JamesA-usa/UDacity-coding-fun/README.md

 import os

-The code should run fine without having to download the datasets I used for this project but here are the data links just in case:
+The code should run fine without having to download the datasets because the code already reads the data from the links and convert the csv's into dataframes.
+If you encounter issues with the code, you can download the data from this repo or from the attached links below:

 https://survey.stackoverflow.co/datasets/stack-overflow-developer-survey-2024.zip